 There are a number of elements that contribute to how we feel and, if one element isn't quite right, it can have a negative effect on our overall wellbeing.
 At Forces Mutual, we think about wellbeing from the following perspectives:

 We believe that having Armed Forces personnel who feel positive about themselves has to be good, not only for individuals and the Military but also for society as a whole.

 Read our overview below

-Mental wellbeing is every bit as important as physical wellbeing and it's necessary to maintain both in order to stay fit, healthy and able to cope with day-to-day life.
-In 2015/16 stress accounted for 37% of all work related ill health cases and 45% of all working days lost due to ill health in the UK1.
+Mental wellbeing is just as important as physical wellbeing and it's essential to maintain both to stay fit, healthy and able to cope with the challenges everyday life may present.